-Distance Education courses are equivalent to on-campus courses, and a majority of the courses meet General Education and transfer requirements.
+All online courses are credit and content equivalent of on-campus courses, and a large majority of the courses meet general education and transfer requirements.
 Please see the section on "Distance Education" in the Schedule of Classes for a listing of available courses and enrollment procedures.